87 Easy Brunch Recipes You Can Make at Home

 Oh, brunch.
 It's the meal between breakfast and lunch where you can eat French toast or a burger with some mimosas.
 Anything truly goes!
-If you happen to be a fan of a weekend brunch, you can actually save quite a bit of money by making it at home.
+If you happen to be a fan of a weekend brunch, you can save quite a bit of money by making it at home.
 You can also omit much of the salt, fats, added sugars, and calories found in most restaurant brunch dishes.
 Invite over friends and family and set up a menu with any of these easy, healthy, and delicious brunch recipes.

 Now, here are 87 super easy, yummy brunch recipes you're going to want to whip up right away.
+And if you're feeling ready to tackle more recipes, check out the 118 Comfort Food Recipes That Guarantee a Delicious Meal.

 Oatmeal Pancakes with Cinnamon Apples